janzhou/git-encrypt/README.md

 * It possible to merge(and resolve conflicts) in encrypted repos.
 Repos must have same passwords.
 It is realized by custom merge driver "gitcrypt-merge"

-* You can use ssh-private key(also with passphrase) instead password **Not Vefified on Windows** (actually gitcrypt uses only part of your private key)
+* You can use ssh-private key(also with passphrase) instead of password **Not Vefified on Windows** (actually gitcrypt uses only part of your private key hased by sha512)

 		$ Generate a random password?
 [Y/n]n
 		$ Enter your passphrase: ~/.ssh/id_rsa

-    Also you can recrypt old repo with command:
+* You can recrypt old repo history with command:

 		$ gitcrypt recrypt
 		$ Do you want to change password and recrypt repo with new one?
 [Y/n]y